adamghill/coltrane/docs/source/env.md

 ### COLTRANE_TITLE

 The title of the website.
-Used when generating `rss.xml`.
+Required for generating `rss.xml`.

 ```shell
 COLTRANE_TITLE=Coltrane